meveo-org/meveo/docker/localhost/README.md

 ### How to access the local keycloak server

-Local keycloak server is addressed at `http://localhost:8081/auth` or `http://kc-server:8081/auth`
+Local keycloak server is addressed at `http://localhost:8081/auth`

 The default keycloak credentials are: `admin / admin`